open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 > Collector's terminal.

-Of course, you may use your IDE of choice to debug the receiver, just like how you normaly debug a Go project.
+Of course, you may use your IDE of choice to debug the receiver, just like how you normally debug a Go project.
 Here is a simple `launch.json` file for [Visual Studio Code](https://code.visualstudio.com/) for your reference:

 ```json